-You integrate a payment API to enhance the functionality of your software system.
+You integrate a credit card processing API to enhance the functionality of your software system.
 In turn, your business and customers enjoy residual benefits.
 For your business, you save time and money you would have spent building a payment function from scratch and going through the process of PCI certification.
 For your customers, it eliminates the need to search for payment services and provides a streamlined workflow for collecting payments and utilizing your software.

 As an engineering firm specializing in financial software, we know companies need more than just a payment API to boost their product, increase their client base and maintain customer satisfaction.